Mattdatacol/Supervised-ML_showcase_ClimateWins/README.md

 ***A comparison study of supervised classification algorithms (KNN, ANN and Decision tree)***

 ## 1. Context
-As the data analyst within the non profit organisation called ClimateWins, my first task is to investigate if machine learning models can predict whether the weather will be pleasant on a given day, based on several recorded weather conditions (wind speed, temperature, humidity, precipitations, etc.).
+As a data analyst within the non profit organisation called ClimateWins, my first task is to investigate if machine learning models can predict whether the weather will be pleasant on a given day, based on several recorded weather conditions (wind speed, temperature, humidity, precipitations, etc.).

 Hence, there main concerns are:
 - How is machine learning used?
 Is it applicable to weather data?